 Although lenders have been obligated (for loans closed after July '99) to cancel Private Mortgage Insurance (PMI) at the point the loan balance gets below 78% of the price of purchase, they do not have to cancel PMI automatically if the loan's equity is above 22%.
 (Certain "higher risk" loans are not included.)
 The good news is that you can request cancelation of your PMI yourself (for a loan that closed past July '99), regardless of the original price of purchase, at the point the equity gets to twenty percent.

-Familiarize yourself with your monthly statements to keep your eye on principal payments.
-Pay attention to the prices of other homes in your neighborhood.
-Unfortunately, if yours is a new mortgage loan - five years or under, you likely haven't been able to pay very much of the principal: you are paying mostly interest.
+Keep a running total of each principal payment.
+Also be aware of what other homes are being sold for in your neighborhood.
+Unfortunately, if you have a recent mortgage loan - five years or under, you probably haven't begun to pay a lot of the principal: you have been paying mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.